 Theodore Huppert is an Associate Professor of Radiology and Bioengineering.
 His laboratory works on the development of acquisition and analysis techniques for near-infrared spectroscopic measurements of tissue.
 This work includes projects in both brain imaging and muscle physiology applications.

-Bistra Iordanova (Jr.) is a Research Assistant Professor in Bioengineering.
+Bistra Iordanova (Jr.) is an Assistant Professor in Bioengineering.
 Her research focuses on leading-edge neuroimaging to explore neurovascular and metabolic cellular events during neurogenesis, normal development and neurodegeneration.
 Dr. Iordanova aims to elucidate aspects of metabolic and vascular processes in the healthy brain and preclinical models of human disease.
 She seeks to identify therapeutic targets in the brain metabolic and vascular signaling pathways connected to brain dysfunction.

 Kang Kim is an Associate Professor of Medicine and Bioengineering.
 He has a broad background in ultrasound physics and signal processing, and its applications to soft tissues, with specific training and expertise in ultrasound imaging technologies and multi-modality approaches.
 He has experience in ultrasound to measure brain tissue pulsatility, and its relationship to cerebral small vessel disease.

 Takashi Daniel Yoshida Kozai is an Assistant Professor of Bioengineering.
 His research goal is focused on seamlessly integrating the machine and the human body by understanding biology at the cellular and molecular level.
 He has 10 years of formal training in bioelectronics, microfabrication, and microelectrode technology with an electrical engineering concertation focus and a strong background in molecular and cellular biology.
 His diverse education and research background provide a unique combination of knowledge to engineer optimized devices that interface with the human body, particularly for neural interfaces.